-The fertility app, which was the runner up at the 11th Showcase, closed a small seed round, and recently announced helping over 10,000 women get pregnant.
+The fertility app, which was the runner up at the 11th Showcase, has raised over $1.6m, and recently announced helping over 10,000 women get pregnant.

 Cont3nt.com, a real-time market for photo and video journalism, raised an undisclosed seed round from CIT GAP Funds.

-Winner of the first ever CrowdPitch Competition, this local activity app has gone onto raise $850,000 in seed funding by Sand Hill Angels and the TEEC Angel Fund.
+Winner of the first ever CrowdPitch Competition, this local activity app has gone onto raise over $1.1m in funding from top angels.